top of page

 Welcome

 I’m so glad you’ve found my website.
 Here you’ll find both my fiction and non-fiction work, including my LA Times-bestselling novel SWIM (2019), about a meth addict having to plan his mother’s funeral while trying to stay sober, and Love Your Asian Body (2022), an oral history about the AIDS movement in the Asian American community, which won the 2023 Association of Asian American Studies (AAAS) Book Award in History.
+Daddy Issues, my short story collection and the winner of Barbara DiBernard Prize in Fiction, will be published by the University of Nebraska Press in September 2025!

 People think writing is a solitary endeavor.
 There surely are solitary moments, but even before the publication of my first book, I’ve been building a community of fellow writers, readers, and activists.
 I continue to draw wisdom and strength from them.